 Remember one of the prejudices of most men is they think it’s impossible to understand women.
 Then how can I live with my wife in an understanding way?
 How can I relate to her emotional world when I can barely identify my own emotions?

 It’s said that researchers have identified some 2,000 emotions, but most men can only identify three.
 The three most commonly identified by men are indifference, anger, and humor.
 And yet God’s picture in the scripture of what a real man looks like is King David.
 He was a man’s man.

 In addition to being a warrior who was mighty in battle, he was also a singer, a poet, and a musician.
-You see the depths of his emotional world revealed in the psalms.
+You see the depths of his emotional world revealed in the Psalms.
 He felt a lot more than three emotions.
-He was not cold and indifferent about the human experience.
+David was not cold and indifferent about the human experience.
 He was passionate about God.
 He was passionate about life.

-I’ve written previously about the dangers of pornography, and one of the things I’ve cited is that men who are exposed to this material at an early age, as I was at age 10, become stunted emotionally to some extent.
+I’ve written previously about the dangers of pornography.
+One of the things I’ve cited is that men who are exposed to this material at an early age, as I was at age 10, become stunted emotionally to some extent.
 Most men have difficulty relating to their emotions.
 For men exposed to pornography, it’s an even greater challenge.